Tactix: The Tenant Broker

 610 688 0043

 Wayne Hunt joined Tactix in 2009 after 30 years of progressive institutional experience in commercial real estate as both a manager and practitioner with national firms.
-He has represented a multitude of institutional owners and developers including the Chicago Board of Trade, Metropolitan Life Insurance Company, Henry Crown & Company, HSBC, GE Capital, Textron, Bankers Trust, the U.S. Navy, PNB Paribas, SA and the City of Philadelphia and sophisticated tenants such as DLA Piper USA, LLP, Independence Blue Cross, Saul Ewing, LLP, FMC Corporation.
-Turner Construction Company, Kvaerner and Stifel Financial.
+He has represented a multitude of institutional owners and developers including the Chicago Board of Trade, Metropolitan Life Insurance Company, Henry Crown & Company, HSBC, GE Capital, Textron, Bankers Trust, the U.S. Navy, PNB Paribas, SA and the City of Philadelphia and sophisticated tenants such as DuPont Capital, DLA Piper USA, LLP, Independence Blue Cross, Saul Ewing, LLP, FMC Corporation, Turner Construction Company, Kvaerner Shipbuilding, Siemens, Stifel Financial and DuPont Capital Management.

 My experience includes: